 - You can also select “Allow users to access accounts without resetting the password to Yes.”

 - The password writeback is now enabled.
 Lastly, you can finalize it by clicking the Save option.
+This is how simple the password writeback process is.

-Password synchronization solution for AD
+Password Synchronization Solution for AD

 The feature “ManageEngine ADSelfService Plus” provides the users with an AD-based password synchronization option.
 Moreover, it also helps to synchronize users’ AD domain passwords in addition to making changes using.